ILikeFood971/yamlang/README.md

     // There should be multiple "*.yml" language files inside inputDir = 'assets/mymod/lang'

-    // The output path of converted json language file, related to the resources dir
+    // The output paths of converted json language file, related to the resources dir
-    // When not set, it will use inputDir as the fallback value outputDir = 'assets/mymod/jsonlang'
+    // When not set, it will use inputDir as the fallback value outputDirs = ['assets/mymod/jsonlang', 'data/mymod/lang']

     // If the yaml language files ends with ".yaml" instead of ".yml" targetFilePattern = '*.yaml'